catherinevidos/catherinevidos/README.md

 I'm a software engineer with a background in costume design for television and film.

-I love React :electron:, CSS & HTML (and being creative with code in general) but am also skilled in JavaScript, Ruby on Rails, MongoDB, PostgreSQL, Express, Node.js, Webpack, and more.
+I love React :electron:, CSS & HTML (and being creative with code in general).
+I am also skilled in JavaScript, Ruby on Rails, MongoDB, PostgreSQL, Express, Node.js, Webpack, and more.

  :wave: Lets connect!